evishnu/Berkeley-Machine-Learning-and-AI-Module-20-Exercise/README.md

 - **Confusion Matrices**: To examine class-level prediction performance
 - **ROC Curves**: To compare model sensitivity and specificity
 - **AUC Scores**: For overall performance comparison
+- **Note: Visualizations were created using first 10,000 rows of the diabetic_Data.csv